Elderly and Disabled Senior Tax Credit

 - Your filing status also plays a role; for example, if you are married, you must file a Married Filing Joint return to take the tax credit for the elderly and disabled.
 You may also take the tax credit if you file as Head of Household.

-- Find more detailed information on Elderly and Disabled Tax Credits via IRS Publication 524.
+Find more detailed information on Elderly and Disabled Tax Credits via IRS Publication 524 and see details for taxpayers with disabilities in IRS Publication 907.

 You must obtain a physician's certification stating that you cannot engage in gainful activity because of your mental or physical condition and that the condition has lasted, or is expected to last, continuously for 12 months or more or that the condition is expected to result in death.